protojure/readthedocs/docs/protobufs.md

 You've now round tripped a Protocol Buffer message from definition, to .clj language bindings, to in-memory clj representation to bytes and back to the in-memory form!

+# Advanced Topics

+This section details how some of the more esoteric aspects of the protobuf ecosystem are supported under Protojure.

+### Well-known Types

+Google supports a set of standard [well-known](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf) types throughout their
+APIs, and they have been adopted by the broader Protobuf community in a few different ways.
+As such, Protojure offers support for them too.
+[This library](https://github.com/protojure/google.protobuf) packages up the well-known types into Protojure pre-compiled artifacts so that they may be naturally consumed.
+This is standard practive for most language bindings in the ecosystem.

+### Any types

+Protobufs support the notion of an [Any](https://developers.google.com/protocol-buffers/docs/proto3#any) type.
+This section details how to use the 'Any' facilities from within Protojure.

+* coming soon *

+### Oneof Types

+* coming soon *

+### Timestamp Types

+* coming soon *